 - The signs/posters in French must be at least twice the size of those in the other language

-All of these requirements serve to ensure that your French translation for advertising in Canada, or more specifically Québec, is “markedly predominant” over any other language in which you publicly advertise.
+All of these requirements ensure that your French translation for advertising in Québec is “markedly predominant” over any other language in which you publicly advertise.

 There may also be special rules depending on where you choose to place your advertisements and what they are advertising.
 We’ve already seen that certain ads must be only in French, but there are also instances where the bulleted lists above do not apply.